-Farm and Home Advisors with little to no experience tend to make between $26050 and $36710 while the more experienced ones make over $63540 per year.
+Farm and Home Management Advisors with little to no experience tend to make between $27050 and $37110 while the more experienced ones can earn over $65250 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Farm and Home Advisor is to move to a higher paying state like NV.
-Right now, the highest paying states for Farm and Home Advisors are NV, NE, NJ, HI and MN.
+One of the easiest ways to increase your salary as a Farm and Home Management Advisor is to move to a higher paying state like NJ.
+Right now, the highest paying states for Farm and Home Management Advisors are NJ, OR, NE, MD and IA.

-3 other factors that can increase your salary as A Farm and Home Advisor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Farm and Home Management Advisor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Farm and Home Advisors what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Farm and Home Management Advisors what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.